-There is one more way to share Teams content with users outside your organization–just not from inside Teams.
+There is one more way to share Teams content and share SharePoint sites with external users–just not from inside Microsoft Teams.
 It’s in SharePoint (and OneDrive for Business).

 Before Azure B2B existed, SharePoint had the ability to externally share.
 And today, at least, Microsoft has not disabled it in SharePoint Online.

 By the way: External Sharing.
 How SharePoint has traditionally enabled “guest” users into your content.
 See how that naming suggests External Access would be the “share all the content” control, and not Guest Access?
 I see it.
 But I digress.

 - Who can share to external users (Everyone, Specific People, No One)

 - Which external users can be shared with (Anyone, authenticated users, authenticated users excluding specific domains, only authenticated users from specific domains)

 - What can be shared (anything, specific libraries, only files without sensitive content), and

 - How shareable links can be used (by default, enabled opt-in, mandatory expiration dates, enabled but only for internal users, disabled).

 Keep in mind: even if you have Guest Access turned off in Teams, if External Sharing is enabled in SharePoint, your content can still be shared.
 Your Team “Owner” is a SharePoint Site Collection Administrator.
 That means if External Sharing is turned on, they can enable it at the site collection level.
 Though people sharing content in Teams may think their content is only available to internal users, on the SharePoint backend, those files may still be shared with others outside your organization.